Use this contents list to jump straight to the section you need:

 - Select your attendance Code Type.
 These can be either Fixed or Conditional, depending on the nature of the reason you’re creating.

 You may want to use conditional if your school has different parameters for different times of the day.
-For example, a late sign-in may be Conditional if the student is signing in in the morning before your registration period closes, after registration period or in the afternoon.
-However, if a student was signing out for a doctor’s appointment this would likely by a Fixed reason.
+For example, a late sign-in may be Conditional if the student is signing in in the morning before your registration period closes, after the registration period or in the afternoon.
+However, if a student was signing out for a doctor’s appointment this would likely be a Fixed reason.

 - Save your Reason.

-Check-in/out actions can be used as well sign-in/out actions for any user type.
+Check-in/out actions can be used as well as sign-in/out actions for any user type.
 You will need to create Actions for every type of sign-in/out and check-in/out you wish to capture on your VisiPoint devices.

-With the address books you can also view individual user history by clicking on a user’s profile.
+With the address books, you can also view individual user history by clicking on a user’s profile.

-In this case you would:
+In this case, you would: